JanHerca/urantiapedia/output/wikijs/en/article/James_Johnston/How_do_science_and_technology_contribute_to_spiritual_growth.md

 One of the outgrowths of scientific investigation has been secularism, the idea that the more that we learn about the universe the less God becomes, and the less that we need religion.
 According to _The URANTIA Book_, secularism poses a perilous challenge to civilization.
 Some of the harshest warnings that I have read in _The URANTIA Book_ have pertained directly to the prevailing secularist power structures and what is called the chief barrier to world peace: Nationalism.
 Making matters worse, science has delivered to the world the capacity for total world annihilation. _The URANTIA Book_ has what appear to be mixed forecasts regarding the challenge of secularism.
 We read for example:

 > “_The complete secularization of science, education, industry, and society can lead only to disaster.
 During the first third of the twentieth century Urantians killed more human beings than were killed during the whole of the Christian dispensation up to that time.
-And this is only the beginning of the dire harvest of materialism and secularism; still more terrible destruction is yet to come._” ([UB 195:8.13](/en/The_Urantia_Book/195#p8_13))
+And this is only the beginning of the dire harvest of materialism and secularism; still more terrible destruction is yet to come._” (<a id="a97_401"></a>[UB 195:8.13](/en/The_Urantia_Book/195#p8_13))

 > “_Materialism denies God, secularism simply ignores him; at least that was the earlier attitude.
 More recently, secularism has assumed a more militant attitude, assuming to take the place of the religion whose totalitarian bondage it onetime resisted.
 Twentieth century secularism tends to affirm that man does not need God.
-But beware! this godless philosophy of human society will lead only to unrest, animosity, unhappiness, war, and world-wide disaster._”" ([UB 195:8.5](/en/The_Urantia_Book/195#p8_5))
+But beware! this godless philosophy of human society will lead only to unrest, animosity, unhappiness, war, and world-wide disaster._”" (<a id="a99_464"></a>[UB 195:8.5](/en/The_Urantia_Book/195#p8_5))

 The midwayers' summary of the Urmia lectures include these statements;

-> “_With scientific progress, wars are going to become more and more devastating until they become almost racially suicidal._” ([UB 134:5.17](/en/The_Urantia_Book/134#p5_17))
+> “_With scientific progress, wars are going to become more and more devastating until they become almost racially suicidal._” (<a id="a103_128"></a>[UB 134:5.17](/en/The_Urantia_Book/134#p5_17))

-> “_There shall be wars and rumors of wars — nation will rise against nation — just as long as the world's political sovereignty is divided up and unjustly held by a group of nation-states._” ([UB 134:6.3](/en/The_Urantia_Book/134#p6_3))
+> “_There shall be wars and rumors of wars — nation will rise against nation — just as long as the world's political sovereignty is divided up and unjustly held by a group of nation-states._” (<a id="a105_193"></a>[UB 134:6.3](/en/The_Urantia_Book/134#p6_3))

-> “_... global wars will go on until the government of mankind is created, Global sovereignty will prevent global wars — nothing else can._” ([UB 134:6.4](/en/The_Urantia_Book/134#p6_4))
+> “_... global wars will go on until the government of mankind is created, Global sovereignty will prevent global wars — nothing else can._” (<a id="a107_142"></a>[UB 134:6.4](/en/The_Urantia_Book/134#p6_4))

 Can we look to the governments of sovereign nations to develop the peace-creating world government?
 I don't know.
 Someone once said that it is just as unlikely to find a department of peace in a sovereign nation as it would be to find a department of life in a funeral home.